reedthurber/portfolio/robosub_2017.md

 ## 2018 Competition
 As vice president of the team I stood in as the team lead for our 2018 competition. organized all logistics of the competition (travel, communication, planning, schedule), made all of the calls and such
+- information about the competition (where who etc.)
+- how we did
+- some photos and stuff from it